 The VA’s internal manual specifically points out that marginal employment is by definition not substantially gainful employment.
 Unfortunately, VA raters mess this up all the time.
 Particularly in protected employment cases, the VA will take one look at the veteran’s earnings and deny the claim for TDUI based on wages alone.
 This is not the correct VA procedure.
 In marginal employment cases, it is a good idea to obtain statements from one’s employer outlining what kinds of accommodations are being provided the veteran which permit him/her to continue working.

 An area which the VA looks at very closely is the issue of self-employment.
 As a general rule, it is inherently difficult to pursue a claim for TDIU when one is self-employed.
 This is mostly because the veteran can control the amount of wages paid to him/herself.
 Therefore, the VA raters are not allowed to make a finding of marginal employment solely based on low wages.
 However, the VA’s manual specifically instructs the raters to “keep in mind that the issue for consideration is whether the frequency and type of service performed by the veteran equates to substantially gainful employment.”
-For example, consider a veteran who owns a plumbing company and now makes low wages because he was obliged to cut back on the number of jobs he works due to a service-connected back condition.
+For example, consider a veteran who owns a plumbing company and now makes low wages because he was obliged to cut back on the number of jobs he works due to a service-connected back competition.
 The VA is supposed to consider the low wages in conjunction with the time he has lost working due to his back condition when they are reviewing the claim for TDIU.

 No matter what employment situation a veteran may find himself, there is one simple constant that is imperative when filing a claim for TDIU—completing the application.
 The VA’s Form 21-8940 is the application for increased compensation based on individual unemployability.
 No matter how strong the claim, if the VA raters do not have this form on file, they are obliged to deny the claim.
 For tips on how to fill out this form, see our previous blog posts on this topic.